Chrish066

 IMG_20230325_222035.jpg

 The look was almost perfect!
 But (because there is always a "but"), the vinyl covered the weathering on the tin and made it look like a black ink smear.
 It also didn't have the right texture.
 When you ran your finger over the tin, it felt....wrong.
 You could hardly feel the vinyl so I don't really know how else to explain it other than...it just didn't feel like what my brain expected it to feel like.
 I guess a good comparison is have you ever held counterfeit money?
-It looks right but your hand just....knows that's not what it is supposed to feel like.
+It looks right in your hand but your brain just....knows that's not what it is supposed to feel like.

 So.....were trying a few other techniques to get it to work.